gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## Introduction

 Points are spatial entities that can be understood in two fundamentally different ways.
 On the one hand, points can be seen as fixed objects in space, which is to say their location is taken as given (*exogenous*).
-In this case, analysis of points is very similar to that of other types of spatial data such as polygons and lines.
-On the other hand, points can be seen as the occurence of an event that could theoretically take place anywhere but only manifests in certain locations.
-This is the approach we will adopt in the rest of the chapter.
+In this interpretation, the location of an observed point is considered as secondary to the value observed at the point.
+Think of this like measuring the number of cars traversing a given road intersection; the location is fixed, and the data of interest comes from the measurement taken at that location.
+The analysis of this kind of point data is very similar to that of other types of spatial data such as polygons and lines.
+On the other hand, an observation occuring at a point can also be thought of as a site of measurement from an underlying geographically-continuous process.
+In this case, the measurement could theoretically take place anywhere, but was only carried out or conducted in certain locations.
+Think of this as measuring the length of birds' wings: the location at which birds are measured reflects the underlying geographical process of bird movement and foraging, and the length of the birds' wings may reflect an underlying ecological process that varies by bird.
+This kind of approach means that both the location and the measurement matter.
+This is the perspective we will adopt in the rest of the chapter.

 When points are seen as events that could take place in several locations but only happen in a few of them, a collection of such events is called a *point pattern*.
 In this case, the location of points is one of the key aspects of interest for analysis.
 A good example of a point pattern is crime events in a city: they could technically happen in many locations but we usually find crimes are committed only in a handful of them.
 Point patterns can be *marked*, if more attributes are provided with the location, or *unmarked*, if only the coordinates of where the event occured are provided.
 Continuing the crime example, an unmarked pattern would result if only the location where crimes were committed was used for analysis, while we would be speaking of a marked point pattern if other attributes, such as the type of crime, the extent of the damage, etc. was provided with the location.

-Point pattern analysis is thus concerned with the visualization, description, statistical characerization, and modeling of point patterns, focusing specially on the generating process that gives rise and explains the observed data. *What does the pattern look like?* *What's the nature of the distribution of points?* *Is there any structure we can statistically discern in the way locations are arranged over space?* *Why do events occur in those places and not in others?* These are all questions that point pattern analysis is concerned with.
+Point pattern analysis is thus concerned with the visualization, description, statistical characerization, and modeling of point patterns, focusing specially on the generating process that gives rise and explains the observed data.
+Common questions in this domain include
+- *What does the pattern look like?*
+- *What is the nature of the distribution of points?*
+- *Is there any structure in the way locations are arranged over space?
+That is, are events clustered? or are they dispersed?*
+- *Why do events occur in those places and not in others?*
+These are the most common questions in the analysis of point patterns.

-At this point, it is useful to remind ourselves of an important disticntion, that between process and pattern.
+At this point, it is useful to remind ourselves of an important distinction, that between process and pattern.
 The former relates to the underlying mechanism that is at work to generate the outcome we end up observing.
 Because of its abstract nature, we do not get to see it.
 However, in many contexts, the key focus of any analysis is to learn about *what* determines a given phenomenon and *how* those factors combine to generate it.
-Process in this context is associated with the *how*.
-Pattern, on the other hand, relates to the result of that process.
+In this context, "process" is associated with the *how*.
+"Pattern," on the other hand, relates to the result of that process.
 In some cases, it is the only trace of the process we can observe and thus the only input we have to work with in order to reconstruct it.
 Although directly observable and, arguably, easier to tackle, pattern is only a reflection of process.
 The real challenge in many applications is not to characterize the former but to use it to work out the latter.

 In this chapter, we will focus on an introduction to point patters through two distinct examples.
 The first vignette explores a list of world airports, while the second one uses geo-tagged Flickr photos from Tokyo.
 In both cases, we will treat the phenomena represented in the data as events: airports could theoretically be located in a large set of places on the surface of the earth, however we only find them in very specific places; similarly, photos could be taken of any place in Tokyo, but only certain locations are captured.
 Keep in mind this understanding of both photos and airports is not inmutable: one could conceive cases where it makes sense to take those locations as given and look at the properties of each of them ignoring their "event" aspect.
 However, in this context, we will focus on those questions that relate to location and the collective shape of locations.
 The use of these tools will allow us to transform a long list of unintelligible XY coordinates into tangible phenomena with a characteristic spatial structure, and to answer questions such as how the epicenter of airports differs between hemispheres, or what are the main clusters of attraction in Tokyo for Flickr users.